-Powering the PC is an Intel I5 10400f processor which is Intel’s answer to the AMD Ryzen 3600.
-This processor equals the performance of the Ryzen 3600 in terms of gaming while falling behind in the productivity side of things.
+Powering the PC is an Intel I5 11400f processor which is Intel’s answer to the AMD Ryzen 3600.
+This processor provides better gaming performance than the acclaimed Ryzen 3600 gaming but falls behind in the productivity side of things to the latter.

 The graphics card installed on this machine is Nvidia GTX 1650.
 This is possibly the best card you can get in the $800 price range.
 Featuring 4GB Vram this card has ideal performance for 1080p gaming.

 I also like the fact that you get 512GB NVME M2 SSD with this Acer prebuilt PC.
 Most other PCs only offer 240GB SSDs in this price range so having 512GB capacity is a one up on the other machines.

 As for the RAM, it is the standard affair of 8GB sub-standard single-channel RAM.
 This is the trademark of prebuilt PCs in the $800 price range and certainly an aspect that needs to change.

 Till now this Acer prebuilt desktop has been thoroughly impressive and I have highly enjoyed my testing phase with this PC.